 - 16.1 There are 2 types of Lawful Development Certificate.
-The local planning authority can grant an Certificate confirming that: - (a) an existing use of land, operational development or activity being carried out in breach of a planning condition is lawful for planning purposes under section 191 of the 1990 Act; or - (b) a proposed use of buildings or land, or operations proposed to be carried out in, on, over or under land, would be lawful for planning purposes under section 192 of the 1990 Act. - 16.2 Provision has recently been made under the Planning (Listed Buildings and Conservation Areas) Act 1990 establish whether proposed works to a listed building, where those works would not affect the character of the listed building, would be lawful under section 26 of that Act. - 16.3 In all cases, the onus is on the applicant to provide the evidence to substantiate their claim for an LDC.
+The local planning authority can grant a Certificate confirming that: - (a) an existing use of land, operational development or activity being carried out in breach of a planning condition is lawful for planning purposes under section 191 of the 1990 Act; or - (b) a proposed use of buildings or land, or operations proposed to be carried out in, on, over or under land, would be lawful for planning purposes under section 192 of the 1990 Act. - 16.2 Provision has recently been made under the Planning (Listed Buildings and Conservation Areas) Act 1990 establish whether proposed works to a listed building, where those works would not affect the character of the listed building, would be lawful under section 26 of that Act. - 16.3 In all cases, the onus is on the applicant to provide the evidence to substantiate their claim for an LDC.

-- 16.4 The following is required: - the completed application form; - a site location plan which identifies the tree or trees to which the application relates; - the appropriate fee, unless an exemption applies; - substantiated evidence verifying or supporting the proposed or existing use, operation or activity.
+- 16.4 The following is required:

+- the completed application form;

+- a site location plan;

+- the appropriate fee, unless an exemption applies;

+- substantiated evidence verifying or supporting the proposed or existing use, operation or activity.